freeCodeCamp/freeCodeCamp/guide/english/machine-learning/neural-networks/multi-layer-perceptron/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+<p>A multilayer perceptron (MLP) is a feedforward artificial neural network that generates a set of outputs from a set of inputs.
+MLP is a Deep Learning Model used for Supervised Learning.It is trained using Backpropagation.</p>